This is the multi-page printable view of this section. Click here to print.

 9 - Event Sourcing

-Overview of Event Sourcing in the Dolittle Platform
+Overview of Event Sourcing with the Dolittle SDK and Runtime

 Event Sourcing is an approach that derives the current state of an application from the sequential Events that have happened within the application.
 These events are stored to an append-only Event Store that acts as a record for all state changes in the system.